krgamestudios/krgamestudios.github.io/index.md

 Hello world!

-Time for a new wepage theme - this time, brought to you by GitHub Pages!
+Time for a new website theme - this time, brought to you by GitHub Pages!

 Here's a quick list of my current and past projects until I get things in order here: